Cousteau Challenge

 Why Take the Cousteau Challenge?

 Plastic pollution has become one of the most significant threats to our oceans, planet, and marine species.
 This threat has reached alarming levels, contaminating even the most remote and pristine parts of our planet.
-An estimated over 8.5 million metric tons of plastic waste enter the oceans each year, harming our planet, wildlife, and even human health.
+It’s estimated that millions of tons of plastic waste enter the oceans each year, harming our planet, wildlife, and even human health.

-By taking the Cousteau Challenge this World Oceans Month, you will build more sustainable habits by increasing your awareness of your individual impact on our planet and finding sustainable alternatives to your most commonly used disposable plastic items!
+By taking the Cousteau Challenge, you will build more sustainable habits by increasing your awareness of your individual impact on our planet and finding sustainable alternatives to your most commonly used disposable plastic items!
 See firsthand how everyday choices can add up and lead to large-scale positive change when done collectively.

-Thank you for joining the Cousteau Society on this ocean-mindfulness journey to celebrate World Oceans Month!
+Thank you for joining the Cousteau Society on this ocean-mindfulness journey!

 Jacques Cousteau wearing his iconic red hat, symbolizing ocean exploration and the legacy of The Cousteau Society, featured on the homepage.